Facebook marketing isn’t about creating a page and inviting your friends to like. Freelancers can do a lot more with Facebook marketing

 Free stuff and giveaways can help any business to get those initial set of customers that any business needs online.
 It is one of the best methods to get good reviews selling at Amazon India.

-One may be wondering the free giveaways can only be products but that’s not true.
-As an example, if you are a local plumbing company announce free repairs for leaking taps to gather some Facebook reviews.
+One may be wondering the free giveaways can only be products, but that’s not true.
+As an example, if you are a freelancer managing the Facebook marketing of local plumbing company announce free repairs for leaking taps to gather some Facebook reviews.

 6. Use Power Words

-Here is an article which shares words that resonate with buyers.
+As a freelancer, willing to do Facebook marketing, there is a specific type of content that will help you make a better impact with your audience.
+Here is an article that shares words that resonate with buyers.
 They have shared an exclusive list of popular adjectives, phrases, verbs, and words to be used to enhance your content: